Rights of union representatives under collective agreements

 Agreements:

-Collective agreement between Faxaflói Ports and Efling.
+Collective agreement between Faxaflóahafna and Efling.

-Collective agreement between Efling and Reykjavík Energy
+Collective agreement Efling and Reykjavik Energy Company

 14 Union representatives and workplace meetings